Cateran Trail: Blairgowrie to Kirkmichael

 Starting from the centre of Blairgowrie, the trail follows the River Ericht before climbing onto the wide expanse of Cochrage moor.
 After descending close to Bridge of Cally, the path comes to a T-junction where walkers can opt to travel towards Kirkmichael or Alyth.
 Following the signs to Kirkmichael, the trail enters Blackcraig forest and offers some fine views over Strathardle.
 This section is 24.9 km in length.

 Kirkmichael to Spittal of Glenshee

-Although this section is, at 13.7 km, the shortest section in terms of length, it is here where the trail reaches the highest point on the route and so presents its own unique challenges.
-Skirting Kindrogan wood on the West side of Strathardle, the path passes Tullochcurran Loch before crossing the river into Enochdhu.
+Although this section is, at 13.7 km, the shortest section in terms of length, it includes the trail's highest point.
+Skirting Kindrogan Wood on the West side of Strathardle, the path passes Tullochcurran Loch before crossing the river into Enochdhu.
 From here, the trail begins its long ascent through forest and open hillside to the col (An Lairig) between Ben Earb and Meall Uaine.
 On the ascent there is a wooden shelter known as the Dirnanean Estate upper lunch hut.
 After the mountain pass, the path quickly descends into Spittal of Glenshee.